 Saturday Day: This is our main activity day.
 After breakfast, we'll set off on a day walk.
 To start with we'll head out into the countryside through local villages, arriving at the beach shortly after lunch.
-We'll walk along the beach for about two miles and find a spot to enjoy a couple of hours of sand and surf beffore walking back to the Hickling Broad for sun-downers overlooking the water.
+We'll walk along the beach for about two miles and find a spot to enjoy a couple of hours of sand and surf beffore walking back to the site for sun-down.

 Saturday evening: After returning to camp site to freshen up and socialise.
 We'll visit the local pub for supper, or you can remain at the campsite if you prefer.

-Sunday: No rush to get up early, we'll aim to clear the camp after breaksfast, and vacate our pitches by 11am.
+Sunday: No rush to get up early, we'll aim to clear the camp after breakfast, and vacate our pitches by 10.30/11am.
 For those who don't have to rush off, we'll head out on a shorter walk, and then stop for a pub lunch.
 But you're welcome to leave whenever you wish.
-The event will finsih no later than 4pm.
+The event will finish no later than 4pm.

 How To Get There